Well, let’s start out by letting me admit to something about my upcoming novel Fallen Star.

 The only way an author will become successful is to create what author Jeff Goins calls a “tribe.”
 Here is what Jeff Goins said about becoming a successful author:

 “Instead of going after the big breaks and chasing the gatekeepers, I discovered a small but powerful audience that needed what I had to offer.
 I found my tribe.
 And that made all the difference.”

 I don’t want to say that if you are my friend or a family member, and you are reading this, I don’t want you as part of my tribe.
 I just know, and the experience of publishing Dollar Deal pounded this home to me, that I can’t rely on my circle of friends if I want to be successful.
 If I want to make a living writing and support my family as a writer, I need to really create my author platform.

 It starts now.

 I am about to start working on the re-writing phase of Fallen Star and I want to take you on that journey with me.

-I was listening to a podcast I follow by Joanna Penn.
-This past weekend she had an author on there named Gabriela Pereira, a woman who wrote a book and started a community of writers called The DIY MFA.
+A couple of years ago, I listened to a podcast I follow by Joanna Penn.
+She had an author on there named Gabriela Pereira, a woman who wrote a book and started a community of writers called The DIY MFA.